 vest the whole or any part of the assets in trustees upon such trusts for the benefit of members as the liquidator, with the like sanction, shall think fit but no member shall be compelled to accept any assets upon which there is any liability.

-INDEMNITY AND INSURANCE, ETC
+INDEMNITY AND INSURANCE, ETC.

 Directors' indemnity, insurance and defence